 Thank you for your support of Bill Brett Boston and for supporting the many causes and charities that Bill has covered over the years.
 Please send any item you want included in this listing to Bill@BillBrettBoston.com We will do our best to post in a timely manner.
 (We have always been big fans of Jim Martinho’s The Boston Calendar and he continues to do a great job of organizing so many gatherings of all sizes.
 You can find his calendar here.
 And, the folks over at WBUR’s Artery have done a great job of collecting the arts groups affected by the closures, which you can review here.)

 BOYS & GIRLS CLUBS OF DORCHESTER: The New England Women’s Leadership Awards (NEWLA) are postponed.
-Out of an abundance of caution, we too have chosen to postpone our New England Women’s Leadership Awards, which was originally scheduled for Thursday, May 7, 2020 at the Seaport Hotel.
-Our new date is Monday, September 28, 2020 which will continue to take place at the Seaport Hotel who have been very gracious in accommodating a new date for us.
-We would like to thank our Event Chair, Nancy Friedman, members of our committee and our sponsors for their understanding as well as their continued support of the event and our Clubs.
-We look forward to the event in September when we have the opportunity to recognize, celebrate, and inspire you with stories of our honorees, showcase the talents of our members and come together as a community of love and caring.
-We hope that you, your families and all the community we serve to stay safe and well.
+The New England Women’s Leadership Awards, which was originally scheduled for May 7, 2020 at the Seaport Hotel, will now be held on Monday, September 28, 2020 at the Seaport Hotel.
 For more information about the event please click here.
 If you have any questions regarding NEWLA, please reach out to Patty Lamb, Director of Development & Communications, Boys & Girls Clubs of Dorchester, at email@example.com

 BREAST CANCER RESEARCH FOUNDATION: The Boston Hot Pink Party (originally scheduled for Thursday, April 30, 2020) has been rescheduled for October 22, 2020.
 As previously announced, the honorees are Sinesia and Bill Karol, Co-Chairs Nancy Adams and Scott Schoen, Adelle Chang and Eddie Yoon, Simone and Ted Winston.
 Prior to the postponement, the event had raised more than $1.1 million to date for cutting-edge science.
 If you have any questions, please contact Rebecca Wasserman, Director, Development & Regional Events at 646-497-2606 or firstname.lastname@example.org.